 - the doing of something for the purposes of or in connection with the Act;

 - made an allegation that a person has contravened the Act.

 However, the giving of false evidence or information, or the making of a false allegation is not protected by the Act if it is given or made in bad faith.

 What obligations does the Act place on service providers?

 The Act also places an obligation on service providers to make ‘reasonable adjustments’ for disabled people so they can access the service provider’s goods, facilities and services.

 Making reasonable adjustments may involve a restaurant producing a large-print menu for customers with sight impairments or a business making changes to their premises to accommodate wheelchair users.

 How is the Act enforced?

-Where a provision of the Act is contravened proceedings can be brought through the Civil Courts.
-A wide range of remedies are available to the Civil Courts including the power to award compensation for injured feelings.
+Where a provision of the Act is contravened, proceedings can be brought through the civil courts where a wide range of remedies are available, including the power to award compensation for injured feelings.

-Normally claims brought in the Civil Courts will have to be brought within 6 years of the date of the act to which the claim relates.
+Normally claims brought in the civil courts will have to be brought within six years of the date of the act to which the claim relates.